-All data entry is completed by trained CCBH staff and summer interns.
+All data entry is completed by trained CCBH staff and summer workers.
 Beach information is stored in the following locations:

-- Ohio Nowcast website: https://pa.water.usgs.gov/apps/nowcast/ updated on a daily basis. - Ohio BeachGuard website updated daily with sample results.
-Routine sanitary survey data is also entered on a regular basis throughout the season. - CCBH staff track routine sanitary survey data and sample results using an Excel spreadsheet. - CCBH staff members update a SharePoint site created by USGS.
+- Ohio NowCast website: https://pa.water.usgs.gov/apps/NowCast/ updated on a daily basis. - Ohio BeachGuard website updated daily with sample results.
+Routine sanitary survey data is also entered on a regular basis throughout the season. - CCBH staff track routine sanitary survey data and sample results using the "EPA Sanitary Survey App for Marine and Fresh Waters" available on Survey123. - CCBH staff members update a SharePoint site created by USGS.
 This site is used primarily for predictive model development and tracking. - The data collected by CCBH is reported out to ODH and beach operators in the form of an annual report.